raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

 Now add the finishing touches.
 Get the **Main Panda** sprite to introduce the panda for each Green Goal by announcing each Green Goal's **Backdrop** title.
-And add some waiting time to let the Green Goal pandas explain their goals.
+And add some wait time so that the Green Goal pandas can explain their goal.

 --- task ---
 Add a `say backdrop name`{:class="block3looks"} and a `wait`{:class="block3control"} block: